numpy/numpy/doc/source/user/absolute_beginners.rst

 **newshape** is the new shape you want.
 You can specify an integer or a tuple of integers.
 If you specify an integer, the result will be an array of that length.
 The shape should be compatible with the original shape.

-**order:** 'C' means to read/write the elements using C-like index order,  ‘F’ means to read/write the elements using Fortran-like index order, ‘A’ means to read/write the elements in Fortran-like index order if a is Fortran contiguous in memory, C-like order otherwise.
+**order:** **C** means to read/write the elements using C-like index order,  **F** means to read/write the elements using Fortran-like index order, **A** means to read/write the elements in Fortran-like index order if a is Fortran contiguous in memory, C-like order otherwise.
 (This is an optional parameter and doesn't need to be specified.)

 `Learn more about shape manipulation here <https://docs.scipy.org/doc/numpy-1.17.0/user/quickstart.html#shape-manipulation>`_.